ProberControl/ProberControl/ProberControl/docs/sphinx-docs/source/components/measure_handler.rst

-MeasureHandler
+Global Measure Handler
 ==============

-The measure handler is the entity that will control and distribute access of the measurement instruments, such as dc multi-meters or optical power-meters, to the procedures or objects that require them.
-The handler takes away from the specific functions the responsibility to know exactly what instruments they are dealing with.
+The measure handler is the entity that controls and distributes access of the measurement instruments, such as dc multi-meters or optical power-meters, to the procedures or objects that require them.
+The handler takes away from the specific functions the responsibility to know exactly what instruments(models) they are dealing with.
 The functions will only need to provide the type of instrument they need and the measure handler will perform all the necessary work to find such an instrument.

-**Interface:**
+**Description**
     The measure handler functionality is cleanly exposed by a single class called Global_MeasureHandler.
 The class utilizes a Singleton scheme so the same object will be accessed from anywhere in the code.
 The constructor only needs a reference to the Stages dictionary:

 .. code-block:: python